lvzrr/MOUL/README.md

 # MOUL

-An C implementation for the C piscine at 42.
+An C tester for the C piscine at 42.

 ## INSTALL